Gauge invariance, correlated fermions, and photon mass in 2+1 dimensions: Fermion model

+with the Fermi velocity $v_F>0$ and dimension-less constants $\gamma_{1,2}$ such that $|\gamma_1|<1$ and $|\gamma_2|<|1+\gamma_1|$.
+The above scaling of the coupling constants is not only obtained by deriving the model from lattice fermions \cite{EL2}, but it also ensures that $H_M$ has a non-trivial limit as $\ta\to 0$ \cite{dWL2}.
+The restrictions on $\gamma_{1,2}$ are to ensure stability of the Dirac vacuum \cite{dWL2}.

+The Hamiltonian in \Ref{Mattis Hamiltonian} describes, at face value, a system of Luttinger liquid living on two sets of parallel lines forming a 2D grid as follows,\footnote{Note that the following picture is rotated by an angle $\pi/4$ as compared to the one in Figure~\ref{FermiSurface} below.}

+with the UV cutoff $\ta$ equal to the distance of two adjacent parallel lines (as indicated in the figures, we also use a IR cutoff $L$ corresponding to the extension of space in the $x_+$- and $x_-$-directions \cite{dWL2}).
+The fermions $\psi_{r,s}(x_+,x_-)$ propagate on the horizontal and vertical lines for $s=+$ and $-$, respectively, i.e., $x_s$ is continuous and $x_{-s}$ a discrete label.
+This system of one dimensional Luttinger liquids has a two dimensional character due to density-density interactions between fermions on different lines.
+In the rest of this section we shortly describe another physical interpretation of the Mattis model as an effective description of 2D lattice fermions in a partially gapped phase (one can ignore this without loss of continuity).

-The relation of the Mattis model to square-lattice fermions is described using Figure~\ref{FermiSurface}, which shows the Brillouin zone corresponding to a square lattice (dashed large square) divided into regions of non-equal sizes.
-Close to half filling, mean field theory predicts that the system is partially gapped, and there is an underlying Fermi surface in the so-called {\em nodal} regions (the four tilted rectangles) \cite{dWL2}.
+We describe the relation of the Mattis model to lattice fermions using Figure~\ref{FermiSurface}, which shows the Brillouin zone corresponding to a square lattice (dashed large square) divided into regions of different sizes.\footnote{Note that this figure is rotated by an angle $\pi/4$ as compared to the grid drawn above; e.g.\ �the arrow is parallel with the $k_+$-direction.} Close to half filling, mean field theory indicates that the system is partially gapped, and there is an underlying Fermi surface in the so-called {\em nodal} regions (the four tilted rectangles) \cite{dWL1}.
 We model this underlying surface by straight arcs, which either corresponds to a truncated Fermi surface or the portion of a closed Fermi pocket having dominant momentum occupation.
 The Mattis model describes the fermion degrees of freedom in the vicinity of these arcs.
 It is written in terms of four fermion field operators $\psi_{r,s}$, $r,s=\pm$, in one-to-one correspondence with the nodal regions.
-The quantum field theory limit making this model amenable to bosonization amounts to removing the momentum cutoff orthogonal to the arcs (indicated by the arrow in the nodal $(+,+)$-region, for example), which is possible after normal ordering \cite{EL2}.
+The quantum field theory limit making this model amenable to bosonization involves removing the momentum cutoff orthogonal to the arcs (indicated by the arrow in the nodal $(+,+)$-region, for example), which is possible after normal ordering \cite{EL2}.
 The arc-picture underlying our derivation of the Mattis model is supported by renormalization group studies of weakly coupled 2D Hubbard-like systems \cite{FRS}.
 It is also a signature feature of the pseudogap phase as observed in angle-resolved photoemission experiments on hole-doped cuprates \cite{ARPES}.
+Further details, including computation results in support of this interpretation, can be found in Refs.\ \cite{EL2,dWL1}.